WheteThunger/MonumentAddons/README.md

 - `Persist entities while the plugin is unloaded` (`true` or `false`) -- Determines whether entities spawned by `maspawn` will remain while the plugin is unloaded.
 Please carefully read and understand the documentation about this option before enabling it.
 Note: This option currently has no effect on Pastes, Spawn Groups or Custom Addons, meaning that those will always be despawned/respawned when the plugin reloads.
   - While `false` (default), when the plugin unloads, it will despawn all entities spawned via `maspawn`.
 When the plugin subsequently reloads, those entities will be respawned from scratch.
 This means, for entities that maintain state (such as player items temporarily residing in recyclers), that state will be lost whenever the plugin unloads.
 The most practical consequence of using this mode is that player items inside containers will be lost when a profile is reloaded, when the plugin is reloaded, or when the server reboots.
 Despite that limitation, `false` is the most simple and stable value for this option because it ensures consistent reproducibility across plugin reloads.
   - While `true`, when the plugin unloads, all entities spawned by via `maspawn` will remain, in order to preserve their state (e.g., items inside a recycler).
 When the plugin subsequently reloads, it will find the existing entities, reconcile how they differ from the enabled profiles, and despawn/respawn/reposition/modify them as needed.
 The plugin will try to avoid despawning/respawning an entity that is already present, in order to preserve the entity's state.
 Despite this sounding like the more obvious mode of the plugin, it is more complex and less stable than the default mode, and should therefore be enabled with caution.
+- `Dynamic monuments`
+  - `Entity prefabs to consider as monuments` -- Determines which entities are considered dynamic monuments.
+When an entity is considered a dynamic monument, you can define addons for it via `maspawn` and similar commands, and the plugin will ensure every instance of that entity has those addons attached.
+For example, Cargo Ship has been considered a dynamic monument since an early version of this plugin, but now you can define additional ones such as desert military base modules and road-side junk piles.
+    - Note: Updating this configuration is only necessary if you want to use `maspawn` and similar commands to recognize the entity as a monument.
+If you want to install an external profile that defines addons for a dynamic monument (such as the CargoShipCCTV profile), it isn't necessary to update this configuration because the plugin will automatically determine that the entity is a dynamic monument by reading the profile.
+Additionally, if you install an external profile which defines addons for a given dynamic monument, `maspawn` and similar commands will automatically recognize that entity as a dynamic monument.
 - `Deployable overrides` -- Determines which entity will be spawned when using `maspawn` if you don't specify the entity name in the command.
 For example, while you are holding an auto turret, running `maspawn` will spawn the `sentry.bandit.static` prefab instead of the `autoturret_deployed` prefab.
 - `Xmas tree decorations (item short names)` -- Determines which decorations will be automatically added to `xmas_tree.deployed` entities spawned via `maspawn`.